inovex/justcause/docs/best_practices.rst

 Organization, Logging and Reproduction of Experiments
 =====================================================

 `Sacred`_ is a wonderful tool to do reproducible experimentation.
 From their documentation:

     Sacred is a tool to configure, organize, log and reproduce computational experiments.
     It is designed to introduce only minimal overhead, while encouraging modularity and configurability of experiments.

-  We thus recommend to use it together with JustCause and will add some more details soon.
+We thus recommend to use it together with JustCause and will add some more details here soon.

 .. _Sacred: https://sacred.readthedocs.io/